Articles & Features

 Among them, the most influential were Étienne-Louis Boullée and Claude-Nicolas Ledoux, often referred to as “visionary architects” or “revolutionary architects” as they interpreted the changes as linked to the French Revolution – though without getting actually involved in it.
 Architecture had become a discipline capable of redeeming from ignorance, prejudice, and obscurantism.

-The architecture of this time was characterised by an intense ethical and symbolic value.
+The architecture of this time was characterized by an intense ethical and symbolic value.
 It was also defined as “talking architecture” because of its ability to communicate and evoke moral values and civil virtues through symbolism and allusion.
-Projects were not unfeasible, yet also ambitious, making them strongly utopian both in philosophical terms, but also in their likelihood of being realised.
+Projects were not unfeasible, yet also ambitious, making them strongly utopian both in philosophical terms, but also in their likelihood of being realized.
 According to Boullée, architecture was like poetry: valuable only if capable of arousing strong feelings.
 Beauty lay in symmetry, proportion and variety, and the sphere, composed of these characters altogether, was the perfect shape.

 His style, monumental yet devoid of all unnecessary ornamentation, found its maximum expression in the design of the Cenotaph for Sir Isaac Newton (1784): a colossal hollow sphere, more than one-hundred-and-fifty meters high, surrounded on the outside by concentric rings of cypresses, and arranged on three levels, as in ancient Roman mausoleums.